dvollrath/StudyGuide/preliminaries/logs.md

 which says that the population at moment $t$ can be solved for by knowing initial population size and the growth rate.
 Both $L_t = (1+g_L)^t L_0$ and $L(t) = e^{g_L t}L(0)$ say roughly the same thing.
 The first just assumes that time moves in discrete chunks (e.g. years) while the second assumes that time moves continuously.

+Note that if you take the log of this continuous time version you get

+$$
+\ln L(t) = \ln L(0) + g_Lt
+$$

+which is identical to what you get with the discrete time version.
+Once we know the growth rate and initial level, we can find the *log* value of a variable at any point in the future.

 Our assumption of constant growth in population thus gives us a way of pinning down the size of population in any period of time $t$ we want to think about.
 We'll use equations like these in our models to describe how certain variables act over time.

+## Logs and level differences
+A last way to use logs is related to using logs to find percentage growth.
+Here instead we're interested in how logs related to ratios of variables, like the ratio of GDP per capita in the US to that in China.
+Let's say that GDP per capita in the US is 60, but in China is only 15.
+Then the ratio is 60/15 = 4.
+Or US GDP per capita is 4 times higher than in China.

+What we'll often encounter in this class is that things like GDP per capita are shown in a graph or figure in log terms.
+That is, a figure might show that *log* GDP per capita is 4.094 (the natural log of 60), while the *log* GDP per capita in China is 2.708 (the natural log of 15).
+You'll see in the next section of the Study Guide why a lot of figures will work with logs.
+When you take a look at the data in the [growth facts](http://growthecon.com/StudyGuide/facts/facts.html) section, almost everything is plotted in terms of logs.
+For now, take it as a given.

+If you know the log GDP per capita in both, can you find the ratio?
+Sure.
+But let's do that in a little more math-y way.
+If $y_{US}$ is GDP per capita in the US, and $y_{CH}$ is GDP per capita in the US, then $y_{US}/y_{CH}$ is the ratio we want (and we know is equal to 4).
+Using the properties of logs and exponentials, we can write

+$$
+e^{\ln y_{US} - \ln y_{CH}} = \frac{y_{US}}{y_{CH}}.
+$$

+This looks complicated, but it is just an application of the various rules about logs.
+You can work out on the right that this reduces to the ratio.
+But notice that on the right we have the difference in logs.
+This just tells us how to translate the difference in logs into the ratio.

+Plug in what we know.

+$$
+e^{4.094 - 2.708} = e^{1.386} = 3.999 \approx 4.
+$$

+The only reason the answer isn't exactly right is because we only used three decimal places for the logs.
+But once we know the difference in log values, we know the ratio.